sofianerahli/ProjectNodejs/README.md

 ## License

 This project is licensed under the GNU General Public License v3.0 - see the LICENSE.md file for details

+## Difficulties

+* We had problems with rights.
+Indeed, when we was making a "pull" of the project, we had an access problem on the project. we solved this problem with director's rights.

+* We used the leveldb storage for the first time.
+So, it was necessary to took time to adapt.

+* We had problems with Travis CI.
+Indeed, the markdown remained gray with an error while all the tests passed.
+There was a version problem in the .travis.yml file configuration.
+We solved this problem.

+## Devops

+* Folder test with unit tests.

+* Contributors.js file with the list of project's contributors.

+* Markdown Travis CI with .travis.yml file and continuous testing.

+* License.md file with the GNU General Public License v3.0.

+* Markdown Travis CI with .travis.yml file.